FrankieFms/FrankieFms/README.md

 ### Hi there 👋
 ### Pronouns: He/Him
-### I’m currently working on the Helikopter Bot on Discord, a private use bot!
+### I’m currently working on the Scrappy Bot (Previously known as Helikopter Bot) on Discord, a private use bot!
 ### How to reach me: Frankiee#0001 on Discord
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=FrankieFms" alt="Profile Views" /> </p>